hathway/mparticle-capacitor/CONTRIBUTING.md

 Build and validate the web and native projects.

 This is useful to run in CI to verify that the plugin builds for all platforms.
+The following also work:

+`npm run verify:ios`
+`npm run verify:android`
+`npm run verify:web`

 #### `npm run lint` / `npm run fmt`